louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Background

 Quality of life during pregnancy and immediately after delivery can be marred by anal symptoms, not rarely severe, related to hemorrhoidal disease (HD).
 The prevalence of HD in pregnancy is considered high with data from literature, mainly obtained by means of interview, ranging from 24 to 35%, up to an estimated peak about 85% particularly in the 2nd and 3rd trimester.
 However, data on the true prevalence are limited and variably reported.
 Symptoms commonly associated with HD are bright red blood at defecation, anal pain, pruritus ani, mucus discharge and prolapse.
 Hemorrhoids can be divided into external and internal.
-These last are usually classified in four degrees, according to Goligher’s grading of prolapse.
+These last are usually classified in four degrees, according to Goligher's grading of prolapse.
 External haemorrhoids may develop a painful thrombosis, a frequent cause of consultation during pregnancy and after childbirth.
 HD and in less extent anal fissures are certainly among the leading causes of rectal bleeding in pregnant women and a proctological examination can make a differential diagnosis.
 Different etiologic factors are deemed responsible for HD in pregnancy, such as increased pelvic pressure, obstruction to pelvic venous outflow, relaxing effect of progesterone on the venous wall, increased circulating blood volume and constipation, with age and parity hypothesized as predisposing factors.
 A history of HD and constipation has been associated to HD in pregnancy but no association was found with gestational hormonal changes.
 In a recent study by Bužinskiene et al. additional risk factors were identified, such as prolonged pregnancy (more than 40 weeks), prolonged labour or straining duration of more than 20 min, instrumental delivery and newborn weight of more than 3,800 g.
 Interestingly in spite of this, guidelines for HD prevention and treatment during pregnancy are the same as those recommended in the general population and thus mainly focused on bowel function suggesting dietary changes, fluid and bran intake, however with controversial results.
-Other treatments recommended consist of warm sitz baths or local ointment, whereas flavonoids use is not supported, lacking evidence of their safety profile in pregnancy [,–].
+Other treatments recommended consist of warm sitz baths or local ointment, whereas flavonoids use is not supported, lacking evidence of their safety profile in pregnancy.

 ---